-DB090: Household cross-sectional weight
+DB090: Houshold cross-sectional weight

 Domain/Area Basic data/Basic household data including degree of urbanisation

-Data type Cross-sectional and longitudinal
+Transmission type Early and regular

 Reference period Current

 Unit Household

 Mode of collection Constructed

 Values 0 (format 2.5) weight (see below for required format)

 Flags 1 Filled

+-7 Not applicable: DB010 \neq last year

 The household cross-sectional weights are the final estimation weights.
 Only the households that are accepted to the database (DB135 = 1) have a cross-sectional weight, the others are assigned a weight of 0.
+The calibration is done taking all rotational groups together